aeoncloud/100-Days-of-Code-in-Python/Day 2/README.md

 ## Learning Outcome
 Project 2: Getting to know you Project!

-I just built my first interactive code which takes inputs from the user!
+I just built my first interactive code which takes inputs from the user.
 The program asks for the user's name, favorite food, favorite music and where they live!

 https://replit.com/@deveshincloud/day2of100-days-of-code-in-Python